 Reuters aims to report the facts, not rumors.
 Clients rely on us to differentiate between fact and rumor.

-There are, however, times when rumors affect financial markets and we have a duty to tell readers quickly that a market is moving and explain that it is moving because of the rumor, while adding that Reuters has not been able to verify the rumor.
+There are, however, times when rumors affect markets and we have a duty to tell readers quickly the fact that a market is moving and explain that it is moving because of the rumor, while adding that Reuters has not been able to verify the rumor as yet.

 In these circumstances our normal procedure is to: